mbonig/wakeywakey/README.md

-# NightyNight!
+# Wakeywakey!

 Do you have a EC2 instance that you only need during certain hours of the day?
 Do you want to reduce it's cost?
 How about just stopping it every night?

-That's the NightyNight construct.
+That's the Wakeywakey construct.
 It's very simple.
 Give it an `instanceId` and it will create a Lambda and a CloudWatch Event Rule to fire the lambda at a specific time of day.
 If the instance is running, it's stopped.

 # This is a pre-release!

 This is a quick first-draft.
 All the options that will likely need to be added to accomodate a large number of use-cases are still needed.
-If you'd like to make requests or help update this construct, please open an [Issue](https://github.com/mbonig/nightynight/issues) or a [PR](https://github.com/mbonig/cicd-spa-website/pulls).
+If you'd like to make requests or help update this construct, please open an [Issue](https://github.com/mbonig/wakeywakey/issues) or a [PR](https://github.com/mbonig/cicd-spa-website/pulls).

 # What is creates